Maritime Football Club: 1926-1927 Name change to Grafton Athletic

 The start of the 1926 season saw Athletic change their name to Grafton Athletic.
 The name Grafton was the suburb immediately south of the location of Carlaw Park.
 The name change did not change their fortunes and they finished last, only winning 2 matches out of 13.
 They were not helped when towards the end of the season Bert Avery and Ernie Herring departed for England to play for New Zealand on their tour there.
 Avery was chosen as the New Zealand captain for the tour while Herring ended up playing 30 matches, the most of any of the tourists.

 In 1927 they fared even worse losing all 12 matches and finishing last once again.
-As a result, they were forced to play a promotion/relegation match with Ellerslie United.
-They lost 11-3 and were demoted to the B Division for the 1928 season.
+Albert Renwick joined the club committee at the start of the season.
+He had previously played rugby for Grafton and Auckland before switching to rugby league and being signed by Wigan where he played for some time before a return to New Zealand.
+He then became heavily involved in rugby league for many years.
+As a result of their poor season they were forced to play a promotion/relegation match with Ellerslie United.
+Champion Auckland sprinter, Harry Hudson joined the senior side and scored a try on debut on the wing in their opening round loss to Marist.
+Grafton lost 11-3 and were demoted to the B Division for the 1928 season.

 In 1928 in the B Division (Norton Cup) they won the competition going undefeated with a 10 win, 2 draw record.
 They also made the Stallard Cup knockout final but lost to Point Chevalier 15–13 in the final.
 Their championship win earned them the right to play off with Ellerslie United (who had finished last in the Monteith Shield).
 Grafton again lost the match however by 13 points to 11 meaning they would remain in the B division.